Triángulo de Amor Bizarro: History

-That same year they also release El Hombre del Siglo V, a compilation album of their two early demos which also includes three new songs.
+That same year they also released El Hombre del Siglo V, a compilation album of their two early demos which also includes three new songs.

-At the end of 2009 they begin to record their second album entitled Año Santo produced by Paco Loco and is released in May 2010.
-De la Monarquía a la Criptocracia is released as a single accompanied by a video directed by Luis Cervero.
-Año Santo receives positive critical acclaim from both the press and public, and is celebrated as one of the best so far the year.
-They tour the album in Mexico and play the festivals of the peninsula, like el FIB, Paredes de Coura, and de México, where they participate in Corona Capital.
-The promotional tour is extended to 2011.
+At the end of 2009 they begin to record their second album entitled Año Santo, produced by Paco Loco, and released in May 2010.
+De la Monarquía a la Criptocracia was released as a single accompanied by a video directed by Luis Cervero.
+Año Santo received positive critical acclaim from both the press and public, and was celebrated as one of the best so far the year.
+They toured the album in Mexico and played the festivals of the peninsula, like el FIB, Paredes de Coura, and de México, where they participated in Corona Capital.
+The promotional tour was extended to 2011.

-In 2011 Rubén Muñoz, also known as Zippo, enters the band and Oscar Vilariño leaves.
-They win the IMAS prize in Mexico for best Spanish band.
-Año Santo is nominated to 9 categories in independent music awards (UFI) and are awarded with four of them, including Album of the Year.
+In 2011 Rubén Muñoz, also known as Zippo, joined the band and Oscar Vilariño left.
+They won the IMAS prize in Mexico for best Spanish band.
+Año Santo was nominated in 9 categories at the Independent Music Awards (UFI) and are awarded four of them, including Album of the Year.

-In 2012 they recorded the digital single Ellas Se Burlaron de Mi Magia at the Red Bull Studios in Madrid, produced by Peter Kember (Sonic Boom) and mixed by Roberto Mallo.
+In 2012 they recorded the digital single "Ellas Se Burlaron de Mi Magia" at the Red Bull Studios in Madrid, produced by Peter Kember (Sonic Boom) and mixed by Roberto Mallo.
 Later that year they began recording their third studio album, Victoria Mística.
-The album is released in July 2013, produced by the band itself, recorded in their own studio by Roberto Mallo, mixing by Manny Nieto (Breeders, Health, The Wolves) and mastering by Shane Smith.
+The album was released in July 2013, produced by the band itself, recorded in their own studio by Roberto Mallo, mixing by Manny Nieto (Breeders, Health, The Wolves) and mastering by Shane Smith.

-In 2016 they released Salve Discordia recorded by Carlos Hernández Nombela.
+In 2016 they released Salve Discordia, recorded by Carlos Hernández Nombela.
 The band embarked on a tour of a large number of halls and festivals in Spain, such as Bilbao BBK Live, Noroeste Pop Rock in A Coruña and Primavera Sound.
 They then toured across the United States and Mexico.

 At the beginning of 2017 they received the Premio Ruido, awarded by the Association of Music Journalists of Spain for the best album of the year.
 They won the four major awards at the Independent Music Awards, receiving Best Artist, Album of the Year, Rock Album and Music Production.

 In 2018 they released their latest work, an EP entitled El Gatopardo.